zalando/skipper/README_Muzz.md

 Muzz plugins live in `plugins/filters/`

+To build the container run `docker build -t muzz-skipper .`

 ## Teapot Plugin

 To locally test the Teapot plugin, you can run the following command: